 Will Smith, Lady Gaga, Ben Affleck are nominated for SAGs

-NEW YORK (AP) – Will Smith, Lady Gaga and Ben Affleck received individual nominations for the Screen Actors Guild Awards (SAG), while “Belfast” and “CODA” garnered top nominations. honor of the guild, the one with the best cast.
+Will Smith, Lady Gaga and Ben Affleck received individual nominations for the Screen Actors Guild Awards (SAG), while “Belfast” and “CODA” were nominated for the guild’s highest honor of best cast.

 The nominations were announced Wednesday by actresses Vanessa Hudgens and Rosario Dawson on an Instagram Live.
 Although they were made known virtually due to the increase in COVID-19 cases, they represented one of the most significant mornings in an awards season largely extinguished by the pandemic.

-Along with “Belfast” and “CODA” (which includes Mexican actor Eugenio Derez), competing for the SAG for the best cast “House of Gucci” (“The Gucci house”), “Don’t Look Up” (“Do not look above “) and” King Richard “(” King Richard: A winning family “).
-Notably, Steven Spielberg’s “West Side Story” (“Love without barriers”), which did receive a nomination for best supporting actress for Ariana DeBose, and “The Power of the Dog” (“The Power of the Dog” “) by Jane Campion.
+Along with “Belfast” and “CODA” (which includes Mexican actor Eugenio Derbez), competing for the SAG for the best cast “House of Gucci” (“The Gucci house”), “Don’t Look Up” (“Do not look above ”) and“ King Richard ”(“ King Richard: A winning family ”).
+Notably, Steven Spielberg’s “West Side Story” (“Love without barriers”), which did receive a nomination for best supporting actress for Ariana DeBose, and “The Power of the Dog” ”) By Jane Campion.
 Campion’s film, however, received three individual nominations: for Benedict Cumberbatch, Kirsten Dunst, and Kodi Smit-McPhee.

+The candidates for best supporting actress are, along with DeBose and Dunst, Caitriona Balfe for “Belfast”, Cate Blanchett for “Nightmare Alley” (“The Alley of Lost Souls”) and Ruth Negga for “Passing” (“Chiaroscuro” ).

+Nominees for Best Supporting Actor: Affleck for “The Tender Bar,” Bradley Cooper for “Licorice Pizza,” Troy Kotsur for “CODA,” Jared Leto for “House of Gucci,” and Smit-McPhee.

 The Golden Globes, usually the opening party in the final stretch leading up to the Oscars, barely rang out this year.
 The winners were announced Sunday on Twitter during a private ceremony due to Hollywood’s boycott of the embattled Hollywood Foreign Press Association on diversity and ethics issues.
 The increase in omicron also caused the Critics Choice Awards to postpone its in-person gala on January 9.
 For the second year, awards season went virtual and he struggled to make a lot of noise.